 Squid Game: What would Player 067 do on Jeju Island?

-If you enjoyed the hit Korean Netflix series Squid Game, then you’ll know how a young woman (Player 067) dreams of moving to Jeju Island with her family — if she wins.
-The character Kang Sae-byeok says she saw Jeju on TV and thought that it “looked exotic and nothing like [mainland] Korea.”
-In fact many people share Sae-byeok’s aspiration to settle down on their own piece of paradise.
-Jeju Island fits this description perfectly.
+In the hit Korean Netflix series Squid Game, a young woman (Player 067) dreams of moving to Jeju Island with her family — if she wins.
+Many people share her aspiration to settle down on their own piece of paradise.

 - Squid GameWhat would Player 067 do on Jeju Island?